keremciu/sketch-use-fontawesome/README.md

 # Next steps

+- I'm trying to build a Clean UI for archive view.
+We'll select icons from the tableview(nstableview).
 - I will add "icon categories" in "Add icon from Archive".
 I'll be using it to filter icons.
 - I need to delete unnecessary codes.
 - I need to add more annotations and good instructions.